OsmanKandemir/docf-sec-check/README.md

 ### From Pypi

-The script is [available on PyPI](https://pypi.org/project/docfseccheck/).
+The application is [available on PyPI](https://pypi.org/project/docfseccheck/).
 To install with pip:
 ```
 pip install docfseccheck
 ```